Helen Blackler: Career

 At Liverpool Museum she curated historic plant specimens that had been added to the herbarium.
 These included ones from Liverpool Botanical Garden and ferns from India and Ceylon.
 She was also able to work on some collections of marine algae.

 Her research at St Andrews was about marine algae, especially brown algae (Phaeophyceae).
 She focused on taxonomy and ecology, especially in the genera Colpomenia, Pylaiella and Desmarestia.

-She spent 1959 in the USA visiting marine biology laboratories and the University of California, Berkeley with funding from the American Association of University Women.
+She spent 1959 in the United States visiting marine biology laboratories and the University of California, Berkeley, with funding from the American Association of University Women.

 She was a member of the founding committee of the British Phycological Society and was made an Honorary Life Member in 1977.

 Publications and specimens identified

 Blackler's over 39 scientific publications and books include: